space-isa/Coding-challenge-2020/README.md

 Weekdays will be for easy to medium programming problems**.
 Weekends will be for more challenging problems, as well as for reviewing all of the daily uploads for that week.
 The goal of the reviews are to: 1) find ways to improve a previous solution, and 2) produce a final writeup of what I learned in the process**.
 It is my hope that completed notebooks can be utilized as a learning/review tool.

-** In order to make room for marginal adjustments during the challenge, the specifics of the workflow is subject to change!
+** In order to make room for marginal adjustments during the challenge (and life!), the specifics of the workflow is subject to change!

 ------
 Week 1